Military

 September 18, 2023

 In the past couple years, the US Air Force has changed its Reserve Officer Training Corps (ROTC) scholarship program.
 These changes affect who is offered scholarships and how much money they receive.
+But Air Force ROTC remains an excellent pathway for students to become US Air Force officers.

 Air Force ROTC cadets learn about aviation training.